lrvick/android_manifest/README.md

   * Google Apps and Play Services are -optional-
   * Vendor blobs auto-extracted direct from Google Servers
   * Built-in Superuser and Busybox
+  * Build-in F-Droid as Play Store alternative

-## Google Apps Alternatives ##
+## Proprietary App Alternatives ##

-  If you, choose to opt out of Google Apps and use the ROM as-is, consider the following open alternatives I use daily:
+  If you choose to opt out of Google Apps and use the ROM as-is, consider the following open alternatives I use daily:

   * Play Store -> F-Droid